sachinmukherjee/spring-basics/README.md

 </code>
 </br>
 <code>
-ClassPathXmlApplicationContext context = new ClassPathXmlApplicationContext("applicationContext.xml");
+ClassPathXmlApplicationContext context = new ClassPathXmlApplicationContext("applicationContext.xml"); //Creating Container and reading all the from applicationContext.xml
-Coach coach = context.getBean("cricketCoach",Coach.class);
+Coach coach = context.getBean("cricketCoach",Coach.class);  //It creates the object System.out.println(coach.getCoachName());	//Call for method System.out.println(coach.getDailyTips());	//call for method context.close();
-System.out.println(coach.getCoachName());
-System.out.println(coach.getDailyTips());
-context.close();
 </code>
-<p>ApplicationContext is an interface in the org.springframework.context package and it has several implementations, and the ClassPathXmlApplicationContext is one of these.Initialize Container and Manage Beans</p>
+<p>ApplicationContext is an interface in the org.springframework.context package and it has several implementations, and the ClassPathXmlApplicationContext is one of these.Main functionality of it is to Initialize Container and Manage Beans</p>
 </br></br>
 <h3>Inversion of Control and DI</h3>
 <p>It is a pattern used to creating instance of objects that other object rely on without knowing at compile time which class will be used to provide the functionality</p>
-<p>Constructor Injection</p>
+<p><u>Constructor Injection</u></p>
 <p>Here we are using applicationContext.xml, AppDI.java</p>
 <code>
 &#60;bean id="happyFortuneService" class="sachinmukherjee.spring_basics.services.HappyFortuneService"&#62;&#60;/bean&#62;